-There are a wide range of aged-care and disability services that can provide information and help to parties involved in Guardianship Division matters.
+There are a wide range of aged-care and disability services that can provide information and help to parties at NCAT.

 Aged Care Assessment Teams (ACAT) carry out assessments of your aged-care needs and help connect you to a service.
 Usually, a referral from your doctor to the ACAT is needed for services to be provided.